CivAIgentics/Jett/PROJECT_OVERVIEW.md

-# Jacky 2.0 Project Overview
+# Jett Project Overview

 ## Executive Summary

-**Jacky 2.0** is a cutting-edge AI-powered virtual assistant designed to enhance citizen engagement for the City of Midland, Texas.
-The application combines ANAM AI's lifelike avatar technology with ElevenLabs' advanced conversational AI to provide an intuitive, accessible interface for citizens to interact with city services through the midlandtexas.gov website.
+**Jett** is a cutting-edge AI-powered virtual assistant designed to enhance citizen engagement for the City of Odessa, Texas.
+The application combines ANAM AI's lifelike avatar technology with ElevenLabs' advanced conversational AI to provide an intuitive, accessible interface for citizens to interact with city services through the Odessatexas.gov website.

 ## Project Goals